alexwlchan/alexwlchan.net/src/_posts/2018/2018-09-22-suspicious-minds.md

 {%
-  slide_image
-  :deck => "suspicious-minds",
-  :slide => 12,
+  slide_image2
+  filename="slide12.png"
-  :alt => "The phrase “causes of lost trust”, with three red arrows in a circle around it."
+  alt="The phrase “causes of lost trust”, with three red arrows in a circle around it."
 %}

 So how did we get here?